mockingej/siteminder.sendsimple/README.md

 # SiteMinder SendSimple Application
 Overview: A REST api application whose function is to send email/s to recipient/s using an email provider.
 In this current setup, there are two email providers (MailGun and SendGrid).
-It would first try the first email provider service; if it's successful it would return a (200) successful response, it would switch to another email provider.
+It would first try the first email provider service; if it's successful it would return a (200) successful response.
+If not, it would switch to another email provider.
 If all email providers are somehow unavailable, it would return a 500 internal server error, including a message.

 Environment: JDK 11